GravityPDF/gravity-pdf/README.txt

 3. The configuration.php file allows you to easily assign PDFs to Gravity Forms

 == Changelog ==

+= 3.5.6 =
+* Bug - Fixed issue with last release that affected checks to see if Gravity Forms has submitting

 = 3.5.5 =
 * Housekeeping - Include French translation (thanks to Marie-Aude Koiransky-Ballouk)